 New Twin Cities Depression Clinic for Treatment-Resistant Depression

-Advanced Brain + Body Twin Cities depression clinic specializes in treating patients with depression and anxiety who have not found relief using antidepressants.
+Advanced Brain + Body Clinic Ketamine TMS (AB+BC) is a Twin Cities depression clinic that specializes in treating patients who have not found relief using antidepressants.

 The new interventional psychiatric clinic opening in Minneapolis, MN was developed by psychiatrists Stephen Manlove, M.D. and Brian Johns, M.D., AB+BC focuses on patients with treatment resistant depression and PTSD.
 Using innovative FDA-approved treatments, including ketamine and TMS, and incorporating body and brain wellness, AB+BC offers new hope for patients suffering from depression that does not respond to antidepressant medications.